- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Scale Length

-You can find the scale length by taking the distance between the nut and the 12th fret and doubling it.
+You can find the guitar’s scale length by doubling the distance between the nut and the 12th fret.

 A full-scale guitar is approximately 25.4 inches.
 On the other hand, a shorter-scale instrument has a scale length of around 24.7 inches.